jamesshore/quixote/docs/QViewport.md

 * [Back to overview README](../README.md)
 * [Back to API overview](api.md)

 `QViewport` instances represent the part of the page that's visible in the test frame, not including scrollbars.
-You can get the instance by calling [`QFrame.viewport()`](QFrame.md#viewport).
+You can get an instance by calling [`QFrame.viewport()`](QFrame.md#viewport).
 You'll use its properties in your assertions.

 ## Properties